julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Community & Culture/Townhalls/Note.md

 ## Out

-- **Use majority vote:** Not included as a separate pattern because it was already a common baseline expectation and did not by itself ensure decision quality.
+- **Use majority vote** — not included as a separate pattern because it was already a common baseline expectation and did not by itself ensure decision quality.
-- **Use anonymous voting:** Not included because anonymity was helpful in some contexts but unnecessary or counterproductive in others.
+- **Use anonymous voting** — not included because anonymity was helpful in some contexts but unnecessary or counterproductive in others.
-- **Always reach a decision:** Excluded because tabling a proposal or retaining the current rule can be the strongest student-owned outcome when no majority exists.
+- **Always reach a decision** — excluded because tabling a proposal or retaining the current rule can be the strongest student-owned outcome when no majority exists.
-- **Revisit previous decisions:** Incorporated into BL-051 rather than treated separately.
+- **Revisit previous decisions** — incorporated into BL-051 rather than treated separately.
-- **Assign implementation owners after voting:** Mapped to BL-047 under Student Ownership to avoid duplicating the same operational behavior.
+- **Assign implementation owners after voting** — mapped to BL-047 under Student Ownership to avoid duplicating the same operational behavior.
-- **Celebrate ambitious decisions:** Observed inconsistently and not supported as a distinct pattern with sufficient contrasting evidence.
+- **Celebrate ambitious decisions** — observed inconsistently and not supported as a distinct pattern with sufficient contrasting evidence.

 ## Ambiguous

 - A Guide sometimes supplied feasibility information students could not reasonably know.
-- In other cases, the same type of intervention became a substantive argument for the Guide’s preferred result.
+- In other cases, the same type of intervention became a substantive argument for the Guide's preferred result.
 - Some votes contained several nested questions, making it unclear whether the meeting had one decision or multiple decisions.
 - Tie procedures varied across campuses and sometimes included adult selection, random selection, re-voting, or retaining the current rule.
 - Transcription errors occasionally made vote counts or option wording unclear.